 Finding Your Own Paris Moments

-Even after multiple visits, Paris keeps surprising me.
-Some of my favorite photos came from streets I hadn’t planned to visit at all.
+Even after multiple visits, Paris can keep surprising you.
+Some of your favorite photos may come from streets you hadn’t planned to visit at all.
 Use these locations as anchors, but leave room to wander.
 You’ll often find your best shots just around the corner from a café or bakery.

 If you’re planning a trip, these spots are a great starting point.
 If you discover a favorite of your own, that’s even better.
 Paris always has room for one more unforgettable photo.